phicus/krill-user-guide/docs/src/krill2/radius/index.md

 ---
 # Radius

-Apartado web que refleja todo lo relacionado con el módulo Radius de Krill.
+It shows everything related with Krill's Radius module.

 ![Radius Dashboard](@images/krill2/radius/0001.png)

-Su menú contiene los siguientes elementos:
+Its menu has the following elements:

-- [Sessions](/krill2/radius/sessions): Muestra las sesiones PPPoE activas, así como las duplicadas.
+- [Sessions](/krill2/radius/sessions): It shows the active PPPoE sessions as well as the duplicated ones.
-- [IP Pools](/krill2/radius/ip-pools): Pool de IPs con estadísticas de disponibilidad.
+- [IP Pools](/krill2/radius/ip-pools): IPs' Pool with the availability statistics.